-This nostalgic tradition has been revived today, with both the wedding of the Duke and Duchess of Cambridge with William and Kate choosing to bring personal touches, to their own Royal Wedding, by using the meaning of flowers as symbols to tell part of their story.
+Flowers and their meanings - This nostalgic tradition has been revived today, with both the wedding of the Duke and Duchess of Cambridge with William and Kate choosing to bring personal touches, to their own Royal Wedding, by using the meaning of flowers as symbols to tell part of their story.
 Then in the marriage of Harry and Meghan becoming the Duke and Duchess of Sussex, again they used traditional blooms to share a secret story.
 Unique choices of blooms to tell their royal tales.

-The Victorian Language of Flowers was born from a b need to communicate powerful emotions such as; love, hate and rejection..
+The Victorian Language of Flowers was born from a need to communicate powerful emotions such as; love, hate and rejection..
 Expressing these emotions verbally was widely frowned upon and not readily permitted, in a society governed by strict social rules, where courtship always had a chaperone, and there were rules to be followed.